redwoudt/GameMap/README.md

 * ``2D Array`` - this is fine for small maps, but will be a concern for large maps as a lot of space is potentially used for undefined space <br>
 * ``Graph`` - each room is linked to its neighbours in typical graph form.  <br>

+###Path Finder
+Depth-First Search was applied to obtain the list of valid routes from the entrance to the exits.
+The best, in terms of total score, was picked from the list of valid routes.
+Similiarly Breath-First Search could have been used.

 ###Test Suite
 A Test suite was created that basically runs the following sequence of tests:<br>
 1) create random map<br>